 [Pssst: Click the triangle above to play “C Jam Blues” as interpreted by Vassar Clements & Friends.]

 Track comes from 1974’s double album, Hillbilly Jazz, by the “Father of Hillbilly Jazz” himself, Vassar Clements – who first appeared on the Grand Old Opry in 1949 fiddling with Bill Monroe – joined by D.J.
-Fontana on drums, Doug Jernigan on steel, David Bromberg on guitar, and other musical friends.
+Fontana on drums, Doug Jernigan on steel guitar, David Bromberg on guitar, and other musical friends.